Hasse principles for higher-dimensional fields

+\item[(iii)] $\varphi: \oH_e(k(Z)) \rightarrow H^W_e(k(Z))$ is an isomorphism for $\dim(Z)=e$. \end{itemize} Property (i) holds by Remark 4.23, and we show (ii) and (iii) by induction.
+The case $d=0$ is easy.
+Now assume that $Z$ is integral of dimension $d>0$, and that (ii) and (iii) hold for $e<d$.

-It remains to show property 4.22 (iii) for the morphism (5.20).
-Let $Z$ be an integral variety of dimension $d$ over $K$ and let $V\subset Z$ be any non-empty smooth subvariety.
-Let $U\subset V$ and $U\subset X$, $Y\subset X$ be as in property RS$_{gc}(K,d)$ (which holds by assumption).
+First assume condition 5.12 (A).
+Then (ii) holds by Theorem 5.10, and it remains to show property 4.22 (iii) for the morphism (5.29).
+Let $Z$ be an integral variety of dimension $d$ over $K$ and let $V\subset Z$ be any non-empty smooth open subvariety.
+Let $U\subset V$ and $U\subset X$, $Y\subset X$ be as in property $(RS)_K$ (which holds by assumption).
 By possibly removing a suitable further smooth hyperplane section we may assume that $X\setminus Y_1$ is affine.
-For a finite field $K$ be argue as in the proof of theorem 5.10.
+For a finite field $K$ we argue as in the proof of theorem 5.10.